UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 ## Overview

-This article will explain how to utilise public Azure Monitor with Azure Stack Hub and **not** the built-in Azure Monitor.
+This article explain how to utilise public Azure Monitor with Azure Stack Hub **instead of** the built-in Azure Monitor.

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
-With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.
+With Azure Monitor, you can visualise, query, route, archive and otherwise take action on the metrics and logs coming from resources in Azure.

-In this article we will enable the following solutions for Azure Stack Hub VMs:
+In this article we'll enable the following solutions for Azure Stack Hub VMs:

 - [Azure Monitor for VMs](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-overview)

 ## Prerequisites

-To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack Hub portal.
+To complete the steps in this article, you must have appropriate access to a subscription in the Azure and Azure Stack Hub portals.

 ## Enabling Azure Monitor for VMs